 When you’re ready for that, I’m here to help you on that journey!

-If you’re keen on doing it yourself with WordPress (.org not .com – that’s just another platform like Squarespace).
-I HIGHLY recommend Siteground hosting and of course, Elementor Pro with OceanWP, Astra, or Hello theme if you’re feeling confident.
+If you’re keen on doing it all yourself with WordPress (.org not .com – that’s just another platform like Squarespace).
+I recommend Siteground hosting and of course, Elementor Pro with OceanWP, Astra, or Hello theme if you’re feeling confident.
 And, please, if you have ANY questions or get stuck on any step LET ME KNOW and I’d be more than happy to help and walk you through the process!